otrv4/otrv4/architecture-decisions/002-key-management.md

 1. Alice sends an encrypted message to Bob, and "advertises" her next Diffie- Hellman key `pubA`.
-2. Bob sends an encrypted message to Alice, and "acknowledges" her next Diffie- Hellman key and advertises his next Diffie-Hellman key `pubB`.
+2. Bob sends an encrypted message to Alice, "acknowledges" her next Diffie-Hellman key and advertises his next Diffie-Hellman key `pubB`.
 3. Alice sends a message to Bob using the private part of her advertised key `privA` and the acknowledged key from Bob `pubB`.

 This design introduces backward secrecy within conversations since a compromised key will regularly be replaced with new key material.
-A disadvantage of this DH Ratchet is that session keys might not be renewed for every message (i.e., forward secrecy is only partially provided).
-It also lacks out-of-order resilience; if a message arrives after a newly advertised key is accepted, then the necessary decryption key was already deleted.
+A disadvantage of this DH Ratchet is that session keys might not be renewed for every message (forward secrecy is, therefore, only partially provided).
+It also lacks out-of-order resilience: if a message arrives after a newly advertised key is accepted, then the necessary decryption key will be already deleted.

 In order to improve the forward secrecy of the DH Ratchet, both ratchet approaches can be combined: session keys produced by DH ratchets are used to